 What is a Circadian Rhythm?

-This year, a team of scientists was awarded the Nobel Prize in medicine for their work in figuring out the precise behavior of the proteins and genetic functions that regulate our sleep and waking patterns.
-The research of Jeffrey Hall, Michael Rosbash, and Michael Young found a protein that accumulates at night and degrades throughout the day, signaling the secretion of certain hormones like melatonin to help us fall asleep and cortisol to wake up.
+Last year, a team of scientists was awarded the Nobel Prize in medicine for their work discovering the precise behavior of the proteins and genetic functions that regulate our sleep and waking patterns.
+The research of Jeffrey Hall, Michael Rosbash, and Michael Young uncovered a protein that accumulates at night and degrades throughout the day, signaling the secretion of certain hormones like melatonin to help us fall asleep and cortisol to wake up.
 They made this discovery by studying fruit flies and found that every multicellular organism shares this same function to regulate a cyclical sleep/wake cycle.
-Even trees sleep at night!

-Our circadian rhythms vary from person to person, meaning that those who claim to be night owls and like to sleep in, aren’t just lazy, but are actually subject to a different circadian rhythm than those who rise early.
-Some scientists have begun calling the grogginess that these types of people face, when forced to submit to society’s business hours, “social jet lag.”
+Our circadian rhythms vary from person to person, meaning those who claim to be night owls and like to sleep in, aren’t just lazy, but are actually subject to a different circadian rhythm than those who rise early.
+Some scientists are calling the grogginess these people face, when forced to submit to society’s business hours, “social jet lag.”

 There is a grouping of nerves in the hypothalamus gland, directly behind our eyes, called the suprachiasmatic nucleus, or SCN, that is hypersensitive to light.
 These nerves are responsible for sending signals to the pineal gland, where melatonin, amongst other hormones, is produced.
 This is the master clock, so to speak, which regulates the other internal clocks throughout our bodies.

 Regulating Circadian Rhythm